 The only known medical risk of implants is breast implant-associated anaplastic large cell lymphoma (BIA-ALCL), which is an extremely rare type of cancer that develops only around textured breast implants.
 BIA-ALCL is a highly treatable cancer; most patients have an excellent prognosis following the removal of the breast implants and surrounding capsule.

-Overall, both breast implants appear equally safe, according to current medical literature.
+Overall, both breast with silicone and saline implants, appear equally safe, according to current medical literature.
 The chance of rupturing is not greater in one than the other, either, although the response to and detection of ruptures is different (covered below).
 The bottom line with safety is that, while you need to be aware of certain issues with Saline and Silicone Implants, neither wins out on risk factor – so you can read on with a clear head.

 SALINE BREAST IMPLANTS: THE PROS AND CONS